25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/CSS.md

 [conditional class names](https://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/),
 [conditional style sheets](https://css-tricks.com/how-to-create-an-ie-only-stylesheet/),
-or Modernizr.js, and it is ready to use no matter what your development preferences happen to be.
+or Modernizr.js, and it is ready to use no matter what your development preferences happen to be

 ## Normalize.css

-In order to make browsers render all elements more consistently and in line with modern standards, we include Normalize.css - a modern, HTML5-ready alternative to CSS resets.
+In order to make browsers render all elements more consistently and in line with modern standards, we include Normalize.css - a modern, HTML5-ready alternative to CSS resets

 As opposed to CSS resets, Normalize.css: